We will continuously update this page with speaker information

 Dr. Filippi holds a Doctorate degree in Electronic Engineering from the University of Kaiserslautern, Germany and a Master degree in Telecommunication Engineer from the University of Padova, Italy.

 Lulu Braak-Chan graduated from Eindhoven University of Technology with a Master of Science degree in Electrical Engineering.
-She joined NXP Semiconductors in 2014 in the Automotive department and is currently a Senior Principal Systems Architect in the Automotive System Engineering and Marketing (ASEM) team, focusing on In-Vehicle Networks and ADAS/Radar.
-Lulu also acts as the local engineering manager for the Vehicle System Engineering team in ASEM Eindhoven.
+She joined NXP Semiconductors in 2014 in the Automotive department and is currently a Senior Principal Systems Architect in PL Automotive Systems & Platforms, leading the Eindhoven System Incubator team, focusing on In-Vehicle Architecture and ADAS.
 Next to that, Lulu serves in technical program committees of scientific conferences, representing the industry and focusing on automotive applications, time sensitive networking, in-vehicle architectures and Software-Defined Vehicles.

 John Smeets is Program Director part of NXP CTO Office covering Chief Technology Office program planning, Long Term Innovation and University Research programs.